Autism first signs and checklist for teenagers

 It will depend on where you go to get an assessment done as to who, and how many professionals will be involved in doing to autism assessment.

 If you go to a private professional, the assessment will generally be completed by one professional, such as a Speech Pathologist or Psychologist.
-In some states, you will be required to see two different types of professionals to complete an autism assessment, before a diagnosis of autism can be made.
+In some states or situations, you will be required to see two different types of professionals to complete an autism assessment, before a diagnosis of autism can be made.
 It is best to contact your local autism support service provider to find out what is required in your state or territory.
 However, if you go for an assessment by a government funded organisation, a range of professionals will generally be involved in any diagnostic assessment.

 The following professionals may be involved in an autism assessment in a multi-disciplinary team according to the National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorders in Australia.